WSU-mkijowski/lab-1-hashing-Agon-Scuffe/README.md

 Answer the following in this file:

 * How many unique users are in the data?
 In the data there are 42 unique users.
 * How many salts did you create?
+42 unique salts
 * How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)